tixiv/BiocodeIt/README.md

 # BiocodeIt
 A mod for Rimworld that allows you to biocode your own weapons.
+Requires Harmony.
 ## Overview
 Your enemies biocode their weapons to prevent you from stealing and using them, so why can't you?
 Well with this mod, now you can!